hjoneweek/mlb_injury_recovery_prediction/README.md

 **Accuracy** was chosen as the primary metric to determine how well the model predicted the correct **Severity Tier** (e.g., *Mild, Moderate, Severe, Season-Ending*).

-* **Calculation:** This represents the percentage of total predictions where the model’s predicted severity class matched the actual recorded recovery window.
+* **Calculation:** This represents the percentage of total predictions where the model's predicted severity class matched the actual recorded recovery window.
 * **Significance:** In a multi-classification context, high accuracy indicates that the model has successfully learned the non-linear boundaries between different injury outcomes.
 It demonstrates the model's ability to distinguish between physiologically distinct events—such as a simple muscle strain versus a surgical-level tear—despite them often sharing similar keywords in raw text.

-Would you like me to provide the **Python code** to generate a **Confusion Matrix** so you can visualize exactly where those accuracy hits and misses occurred?